Why a Dog Park?

 Are you a dog lover looking for a way to make a difference in your community and be around other like-minded people?
 We've got the group for you!

-Pip Pals is a newly-formed volunteer group that will be charged with maintaining the Pippero Pup Park, Warrick County's only dog park located in Friedman Park, coming in Spring 2021.
+The Friends of Pippero Pup Park is a newly-formed volunteer group that will be charged with maintaining the Pippero Pup Park, Warrick County's only dog park located in Friedman Park.

-Not only will Pip Pals check on the park daily, replenish toys, and water flowers, they will also answer dog park user questions and act as a liaison to the Warrick Parks Foundation.
+Not only will the Friends check on the park daily, replenish toys, and water flowers, they will also answer dog park user questions and act as a liaison to the Warrick Parks Foundation.
 There will be fun activities for the group - as well as incentives for volunteering!

 The Pippero Pup Park takes the safety of our animals and our park users very seriously.
 If you or your dog ever feel uncomfortable, it's always good practice to leave the park.